kubevirt/user-guide/docs/virtual_machines/windows_wirtio_drivers.md

 -   vioserial, the paravirtual serial driver, applies to PCI Simple Communications Controller in the Other devices group.

--   viocsci, the SCSI block driver, applies to SCSI Controller in the Other devices group.
+-   vioscsi, the SCSI block driver, applies to SCSI Controller in the Other devices group.

 -   qemupciserial, the emulated PCI serial driver, applies to PCI Serial